High Maintenance Egg Salad Sandwich

 I’m a firm believer in going the extra mile in the kitchen, especially when that extra effort will make all the difference.
 Simple does not necessary mean easy or effortless, and that’s OK.

 Start with the best-quality ingredients you can get your hands on, don’t overthink things, focus on technique, and you’ll be amazed by the results.
-This sandwich starts with homemade mayonnaise (no fancy equipment needed), hard-boiled eggs, fresh herbs and watercress, and lastly – a hearty loaf of good-quality bread.
-That’s it.
+This sandwich starts with homemade mayonnaise (no fancy equipment needed), hard-boiled eggs, fresh herbs and watercress, and lastly – a hearty loaf of good-quality sourdough bread.
+Let’s do this.

 As a former member of the I-hate-mayonnaise camp, I can affirm that homemade mayonnaise is pretty life-changing.
 It takes some technique and arm muscle, but you can do it.

 It only takes four ingredients: egg yolks, Dijon mustard, oil (I prefer grapeseed oil to canola oil), and lemon juice.
 Compare this to the ingredient list of an average store-bought, shelf-stable mayonnaise.

 Somehow those four ingredients have the ability to transform into a luscious, creamy spread with just a bowl, whisk, and a little bit of arm muscle.
 It’s pretty incredible.

 I challenge anyone to hate good-quality homemade mayonnaise.
 It is indistinguishable from even the best-quality, store-bought mayonnaise.
 My first experience with making mayonnaise (I avoided mayonnaise at all costs prior to this) was in culinary school.

 I remember getting to class, looking at the whiteboard to see our daily menu and recipes, and cringing.
 Ugh, mayonnaise.
 All forms of mayonnaise too.
 Remoulade, you name it, and we were making some mayonnaise-version of it.